Updated on July 4th, 2022

-As with many cities across the world, one of the best things to do in Tirana is to take a free walking tour.
+As with many cities across the world, one of the best things to do in Tirana is to take a walking tour.
 It not only takes you to many of the places listed below but allows you to learn more about the Albanian people & their history.
 Our guide was brilliant with a wicked sense of humour & some fascinating stories.
-The tours last for 2 hours & as its free, tips are expected.
-To take the tour, meet at the Opera House steps in Skanderbeg Square.
-Alternatively, check out this option from Get Your Guide.
+The tours generally last for 2-3 hours.
+See below for a few options:

 This should be number 1 on your list of what to do in Tirana.
 Bunk Art 1 is located on the outskirts of Tirana, & marks the ultimate “jewel in the crown” of Albania’s bunkerisation project.
 It was originally built to house the political elite of the country in the ’70s & remained hidden until very recently.
 Now the vast bunker has been converted into a museum of modern history, & space for contemporary art.
 This immense underground palace spreads out over 5 floors, 100 rooms & even includes a 200-seater meeting area.
 You can explore the quarters designed for dictator Enver Hoxha to live & run the country in the event of a nuclear attack.